-Wealden Times magazine was conceived by the magazine's editor, Julie Simpson, as a fanzine for the Weald - something to remind the thousands of commuters who travel up to London each day why they left the capital to pursue their rural dream.
+Wealden Times magazine was conceived by the magazine's managing director, Julie Simpson, as a fanzine for the Weald - something to remind the thousands of commuters who travel up to London each day why they left the capital to pursue their rural dream.

 In November 2002, Julie and her team distributed their first issue of Wealden Times, handing out copies to early morning commuters at railway stations and building relationships with local shops and town centres where the 'priceless' magazine was made available free of charge in wire baskets.